alphagov/govuk-developer-docs/source/manual/get-started.html.md

 **If you run into problems**

-If you're having trouble with Vagrant or the development VM, [troubleshooting tips](troubleshooting-vagrant.html) are available.
-You can also ask your colleagues or the #govuk-developers channel in Slack.
+If you're having trouble with Vagrant or the development VM, you can ask your colleagues or the #govuk-developers channel in Slack.

 [GDS]: https://gds.blog.gov.uk/about/
 [VirtualBox]: https://www.virtualbox.org/